nds-fsd/stackoverflow/README.md

 - **CRUD Operations**: Full CRUD (Create, Read, Update, Delete) functionality for questions, comments, and tags, allowing users to interact with the platform efficiently.
 - **Like and Unlike**: Users can like and unlike comments and questions, helping to highlight valuable contributions and manage content quality.
 - **Email Notification System**: Managed by Handlebars, our email notification system sends emails to users when they sign up or when someone comments on their questions, ensuring they stay updated on important activities.
-- **Reputation Management**: Tracks likes on user comments and questions to update user reputations, encouraging active and helpful participation.
+- **Reputation Management**: Tracks likes on user comments to update user reputations, encouraging active and helpful participation.

 ---